SecurityNik/QRadar---Threat-Intelligence-On-The-Cheap/README.md

 P.S.
 Point to note is the quality of these list are dependent on the people who publish them.
 I give no warranty or am I vouching for these lists.
 These IPs and or domains should be used as a starting point of your investigation and not the ultimate decision as to whether something good or bad has happened.

-I'd you need the code only that ‎can be found here‎: https://drive.google.com/file/d/0B0qDfJ30s2I9ajRXTHh2UTItbkk/view?usp=sharing
+If you need the code only that ‎can be found here‎: https://drive.google.com/file/d/0B0qDfJ30s2I9ajRXTHh2UTItbkk/view?usp=sharing

 ‎Enjoy!!